 This webpage is about DLIR’s website disability policy.

-If you are having technical issues, such as not being able to access your Hui Claims account or HireNet account, please contact the Unemployment Insurance Division at 808-586-8926 or the Workforce Development Council at 808-586-8672, respectively for assistance.
+If you are having technical issues, such as not being able to access your Hui Claims account, please call the Unemployment Insurance Division at 808-586-8926.
 The Unemployment Insurance Division may also be reached by contacting its local offices.
 To contact an Unemployment Insurance Division office, please visit labor.hawaii.gov/ui/contact.

 If you are having issues using the Pandemic Unemployment Assistance (PUA) website, please contact the PUA support team using this link: https://lbr.force.com/PUASupport/s/contactsupport.

 If you use assistive technology and the format of any material on our website interferes with your ability to access the information, please email [email protected] or call 808-586-8844.
 In your message, please indicate the nature of your accessibility problem, the preferred format in which to receive the requested material, the web address of the requested material, and your contact information so that we may best serve you.

 The Department of Labor and Industrial Relations wishes to ensure access to egovernment is available to all individuals.